Our Services

 Helpful Resources

-During the 18 to 22 week anatomy scan, doctors assess your baby’s organs and genitalia; concern about a small penis may raise the possibility of micropenis, defined as a stretched length more than 2.5 standard deviations below average for gestational age, but prenatal measurements are limited and true confirmation usually happens after birth.
+During the 18–22 week anatomy scan, doctors evaluate your baby's organs and genitalia.
+If the penis appears small, it may raise concern for micropenis, defined as a stretched length more than 2.5 standard deviations below average for gestational age.
+However, prenatal ultrasound measurements are limited, and true confirmation typically happens after birth.

 Pregnancy ultrasounds are exciting and sometimes emotional milestones.
 They allow you to see your baby growing and give doctors important information about your baby's development — including their anatomy.